Welcome to agricultural education fun with Soil³!

 - Raised Garden Kit: 1x BigYellowBag of compost + 2x 100 gallon Root Pouches

 Raised gardens are the solution if you don't have a place to grow veggies.
-Our Raised Garden Kit – normally $224.99 – is now $199.99 until March 31st.
+Check out our Raised Garden Kits.

 These raised gardens are ready for the tomatoes that will be planted in April.
 The spirals are tomato stakes!